pvperez1/fullstackopen-2019.github.io/src/content/2/en/part2a.md

 The period in the beginning refers to the current directory, so the module's location is a file called <i>Note.js</i> in a sub-directory of the current <i>components</i>. directory.
 The filename extension can be omitted.

 <i>App</i> is a component as well, so let's declare it in its own module as well.
 Since it is the root component of the application, we'll place it in the <i>src</i> directory.
-The contents of the file are as follows:
+You will notice that there is already an existing <i>App.js</i>, delete the contents of that file and place the following instead:

 ```js
 import React from 'react'